nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 > Do NOT set less restrictive permissions.
 The above is designed for hypervisor security.

+## ⚙️ VM/CT PLANS: Setting everything up ⚙️

+These steps explain the unique requirements per-option.

+Custom Fields: Values need to go in Name & Select Options.

+> **Unsure?** Consult the zMANUAL-PVE4.pdf _legacy_ manual file.

+#### VM Option 1: KVM, using PVE Template VM

+Firstly, create the Template in PVE.
+You need its unique PVE ID.

+Use that ID in the Custom Field `KVMTemplate`, as in `ID|Name`.

+> Note: `Name` is what's displayed in the WHMCS Client Area.

+#### VM Option 2: KVM, WHMCS Plan + PVE ISO

+Firstly, create the Plan in WHMCS Module.
+Then, WHMCS Config > Services.

+Under the Service, you need to add a Custom Field `ISO` with the full location.

+#### CT Option: LXC, using PVE Template File

+Firstly, store the Template in PVE.
+You need its unique File Name.

+Use that full file name in the Custom Field `Template`, as in:

+`ubuntu-99.99-standard_amd64.tar.gz|Ubuntu 99`

+Then make a 2nd Custom Field `Password` for the CT's root user.

 ## 🤬 ABUSE: Zero Tolerance (ZT) 🤬

 This module has been overhauled and remains functionally-OK but not thoroughly tested nor reviewed.